Eysturoyartunnilin | World’s First Under Sea Roundabout

 There is even a piece of music composed especially for the ride under the seabed.
 Jens L. Thomsen is a Faroese musician and sound-engineer and he has written the tune.
 All sounds in the piece are recorded during the construction of the tunnel.
 It sounds much like a ambient soundscape.
 In order to listen to the music, tune in on FM radio 97.00 in the tunnel.

 The roundabout under the North Atlantic Ocean also serves as a work of art.
-Here people can experience the local artist Tróndur Patursson's blue, green, and purple light show as they drive from one island to the other.
+Here people can experience the local artist Tróndur Patursson’s multicoloured light show as they drive from one island to the other.

 Tróndur Patursson has made an 80m-long sculpture that reaches around the roundabout.
 The steel ring illustrates people dancing the traditional Faroese dance.

 When you get to the roundabout from Tórshavn, you have the option to head to the town Runavík on the eastern side of the Skálafjørður fjord and Strendur on the western side of the fjord.
-The price for entering the underwater tunnel is 75 DKK (12 USD).
+The price for entering the underwater tunnel as a commuter is 75 DKK (12 USD).
+You will be charged 150 DKK (about US$23) for a one-way journey without a tunnel pass.

 Vágatunnilin opened in 2002.
 Norðoyatunnilin followed in 2006 and Eysturoyartunnilin in 2020.